AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/Chat Group Management/agora_chat_restful_group_member.md

 ## Removing a chat group member

 Removes the specified user from the chat group.
-If the specifeid user is not in the chat group, an error is returned.
+If the specified user is not in the chat group, an error is returned.

+Once a member is removed from a chat group, this member is also removed from all threads they join in this chat group.

 ### HTTP request